collegedayss/Ecommerce_repo/README.md

 - pip install -r requirements.txt
   Starting up the server
 - docker-compose up
-- Website will be avalible at http://0.0.0.0:8000/
+- Website will be avalible at http://localhost:8000/ To Shut down your Docker Image enter the following command.

-Closing Docker Image.

 - docker-compose down